-As of March 2018, the average price of a dozen large grade A eggs from a grocery store in a U.S. metropolitan area was $1.83, according to the Bureau of Labor Statistics, or just under $100 a year if you buy them every week.
-But organic, free-range eggs command a premium.
-If you spend $7 weekly for a dozen farmers market eggs, then yes, raising chickens probably will save you money, says Sarah Cook, founder of Sustainable Cooks.
+If you're spending $7 weekly for a dozen eggs from the farmer's market (or live in the Golden State), then yes, raising chickens probably will save you money, says Sarah Cook, founder of Sustainable Cooks.
 "If you stock up when eggs are 99 cents at the store, then your backyard flock will never be able to match the price of factory-farmed eggs."

 Cook estimates that it costs her $3.50 per dozen eggs to feed and care for her admittedly "spoiled" chickens.
 "Considering free-range, organic eggs at most stores start at $4 a dozen, I am saving a tiny bit," she says.
 Adding in costs and responsibilities such as building housing and keeping the birds safe can change the math.
 "Where you live also impacts the cost," Cook says.
 "Here in Seattle, our chickens slow down their laying from November until March due to fewer hours of daylight.
 You can get around this by putting a light in the coop, but that can also lead to stressed-out birds."